 Pros of Digital Marketing

 - Cost-effective: Digital marketing channels, such as content marketing, email marketing, social media, and search engine optimization (SEO), are more affordable than traditional methods like print or television advertising.
-This helps small businesses to compete with larger organizations.
+This helps small businesses compete with larger organizations.

 - Higher customer engagement: Digital platforms allow two-way communication, building stronger relationships and promoting brand loyalty through direct feedback.